philbenson/PhillyBeats/readme.md

 ## Philly Beats (working title)

-An app in progress for documenting and organizing upcoming concerts and the artists and other entities affiliated.
+A web application for aggregating and organizing upcoming events and the entities associated.